GLVis/glvis/tests/README.md

   can then be compared against a baseline image.

-- Test streams and baselines used in automated testing are stored in another repository, [GLVis/data](https://github.com/GLVis/data), which is then linked into this repository as a submodule under the directory data.
+- Test streams and baselines used in automated testing are stored in another repository, [GLVis/data](https://github.com/GLVis/data), which is linked into this repository as a submodule under the directory data.

   To fetch the test data submodule, call `git submodule update --init` in an